mrchrisster/MiSTer_SAM/README.md

 If you are still having trouble it could simply be that the rom failed to load, it seems to happen every now and then.

 **- Sometimes NeoGeo doesn't load a rom and hangs on the menu**
 Still investigating why this is happening.

 **- USB Storage**
 /media/usb is not well tested.
-NTFS formatted drives may experience issues because NTFS is case-sensitive on MiSTer.
+Although care has been taken to use case-sensitive code, NTFS formatted drives may experience issues because (only) NTFS is case-sensitive on MiSTer.

 **- Turbografx16 CD just showing Run button but not starting into the game**
-Make sure you use a bios that auto launches the game
+Make sure you use a bios that auto launches the game.

 **- Can I use a CIFS mount for my games?**
 CIFS is supported.